jesterb0206/tech-blog/README.md

 <br>

-A CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
+Tech Blog is a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and (eventually) comment on other developers’ posts as well.
+Tech Blog follows the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.
+If you wish to contribute to the future development of Tech Blog, please email me at `jesterb@seattleu.edu `.
+Any help is welcome, just message me first and I can add you as a collaborator!
+If you don't know where to start, I've opened 3 issues in the repository that you can check out.

 <br>